 Thank you to those who’ve given their feedback.
-They are now being analysed and latest updates will be added to this page when available.

 If you have questions, email Value.statementIE@education.govt.nz

 We received 179 written submissions from across the education sector.
 We also organised seven workshop sessions.

 Some respondents indicated that the policy statement is too broad, and it is unclear what kind of impact this policy statement will have on current policy settings.